btk/codusic/README.md

 codusic init
 ```

-Follow the form and this will create a codusic.json file in your project folder (wherever your are initilizing codusic).
+Follow the form and this will create a codusic.json file in your project folder (wherever you are initilizing codusic).
 It will ask your your **lastfm username** and **how long have you been working on** this project.

 Then as mentioned, this command will create a file called codusic.md which contains your popular track list.
-And link it to your readme.md file.
+It will then link it to your readme.md file.

 [](https://raw.githubusercontent.com/btk/codusic/master/screenshot.png)

 ## Why?

-Have you ever wondered, which tracks the developer of a project has been listening while coding it?
+Have you ever wondered which tracks the developer of a project has been listening while coding it?
 Well, I did.

-I was wondering if it is helping me to listen music while coding, and if it is, which genre is the best to listen while coding.
-My main goal is to luckily get the information of hundreds of project data and compare the genres with your coding quality.
-I don't know how to do that for now, but codusic is a starting point for gathering data.
+I was wondering if it was helping me to listen music while coding, and if so, which genre was the best in this aspect.
+My main goal is to easily get data from hundreds of projects and compare the genres with coding quality.
+I don't know how to do that yet, but codusic is a starting point for gathering data.

 [Top Tracks Listened While Coding This Project - Codusic](codusic.md)